Techgamr/mcapi/docs/CREATE_API.md

 The Create Railways API provides endpoints for managing railway stations and trains within the Create mod ecosystem.

+This documentation should work with the server shown in the `example-worker.ts` worker.

 ---

 ## Authentication